My first independent scholarly work is published!

 …And it is published in Time & Society, one of my favourite peer-reviewed journals!
 What is the article about, then?

-The article encourages educators, policy-makers, and practitioners in fields that promote social perspectives and social change to take a closer look at how theoretical approaches and legacies within their field limit the scope of “the societal” – including who embodies the position of a social agent, who does not, and how this creates multiple and intersecting inequalities.
+The article encourages educators, policymakers, and practitioners in fields that promote social perspectives and social change to take a closer look at how theoretical approaches and legacies within their field limit the scope of the social – including who embodies the position of a social agent, who does not, and how this creates multiple and intersecting inequalities.

-I wrote the article when I struggled to keep my university affiliation.
-It was submitted shortly after hearing discouraging comments about how “academia isn’t for all of us”.
-This did not convince me to stop.
-Instead, I was inspired to write this article and this time around I was able to choose a journal without having to comply with preferences of fields, universities and “well-intended” advice from others.
-This article is a personal victory and a reminder to keep on researching.
+As an independent scholar, I submitted the article to a journal I like without having to comply with preferences of fields, universities and “well-intended” advice from others.
+This article is a personal victory and a reminder to keep on researching, despite a precarious affiliation to academia.

 More on temporality and differentiation/othering: